PriyankaNaikade/Deploying-ML-Model-on-Azure-using-Docker-Container/README.md

 3. To test the Web Application, run **```app.py```** command.
 Navigate to the URL (should be http://0.0.0.0:5000) displayed in the output console.
 It should open up a web page displaying "Welcome to the Home Page".
 (Note: Make sure that the model.pkl and app.py files are located in the same directory).

 4. We can test the API and make predictions using curl requests.
 Or we can use POSTMAN (https://www.getpostman.com/) to make prediction for a single user input data by sending a GET request to http://localhost:5000/predict_userinput/ and make predictions for a file input by sending a POST request to http://localhost:5000/predict_fileinput url.
 (For  more details please refer the file present inside the documentation folder).

-5. We can also test the application and make predictions on the web browser by navigating to http://localhost:5000/apidocs/.
+5. We can also test the application and make price predictions on the web browser by navigating to http://localhost:5000/apidocs/.
 (For  more details please refer the file present inside the documentation folder).